 - learn skills for how to come up with and use accommodations, such as modifications to the home or classroom.

-- learn how to set up practical behavior plans to reduce self-selected behavior problems.
+- learn how to set up practical behaviour plans to reduce self-selected behaviour problems.

-These plans rely less on setting up consequences for misbehavior rather more on parents thinking about the triggers and circumstances surrounding their children’s behavior, and how to provide accommodations so the challenging behavior decreases and the child acts in a more functional way.
-The idea is for parents to learn how to create behavior plans, so they have strategies to use in the future when new behaviors crop up.
-Parents receive a customized workbook, and do regular home activities to practice new skills and attitudes.
+These plans rely less on setting up consequences for misbehaviour rather more on parents thinking about the triggers and circumstances surrounding their children’s behaviour, and how to provide accommodations so the challenging behaviour decreases and the child acts in a more functional way.
+The idea is for parents to learn how to create behaviour plans, so they have strategies to use in the future when new behaviours crop up.
+Parents receive a customized workbook and do regular home activities to practice new skills and attitudes.

 The study compared two groups of families (1) FMF services; and (2) the community standard of care.
 Families were very diverse in terms of ethnic background, social class, income level, and type of family structure (adoptive, birth, foster; grandparents, single parents, two-parent families).

 Immediately after treatment, relative to controls, findings showed the FMF group reported significantly greater family needs met, a greater sense of parenting efficacy, more parental self-care and decreased disruptive behaviour.
 Parents reported high satisfaction with treatment.
 Treatment compliance was excellent, with 96% of families completing the basic intervention in this first efficacy trial.